Dural venous sinus thrombosis

 For a general discussion on treatment please refer to the parent article: cerebral venous thrombosis.

-- these are more common in the lateral aspects of the transverse sinuses and should follow CSF signal intensity on all MRI sequences, and should be of low attenuation on unenhanced CT (compared with high attenuation of thrombus)
+these are more common in the lateral aspects of the transverse sinuses, should follow CSF signal intensity on all MRI sequences, and should be of low attenuation on unenhanced CT (compared with high attenuation of thrombus)

-anatomy variations commonly occur can mimic sinus thrombosis or occlusion
+anatomy variations commonly occur and can mimic sinus thrombosis or occlusion